 Superpowers Enable Joey Brezinski to Blend In with Machinery

-Joey Brezinski’s Transworld interview a couple months ago was entertaining for a variety of reasons, among them his challenges with the French language, designing video game characters based on SAD, and how he uses EA Skate to brainstorm his Rube Goldberg-esque trick combinations:
+February 24, 2009Joey Brezinski’s Transworld interview a couple months ago was entertaining for a variety of reasons, among them his challenges with the French language, designing video game characters based on SAD, and how he uses EA Skate to brainstorm his Rube Goldberg-esque trick combinations:

 A lot of my tricks really do come out of that game.
 A lot of tricks take like five days after I do it for 30 minutes on the couch.
 In a way that game is mental training for physical training.

-They also poke fun at him for basically not being able to come up with any single-frame photo material, which goes some way toward explaining the lame Colin McKay cover.
+They also poke fun at him for basically not being able to come up with any single-frame photo material, which goes some way toward explaining the Colin McKay cover.
 But squinting and furrowing my brow at the sequence captions got me thinking about how Joey Brezinski on a trick-by-trick basis regularly executes some of the longest-named maneuvers currently running.
 Spoiler alert, here’s some of the more convoluted items from his excellent section in the new Cliche video “Cle” which we may discuss in further detail some day soon.*

 -Fakie lipslide to nose manual to nollie backside bigspin (nine words, 57 characters)